jellyfin/jellyfin-mpv-shim/README.md

  - Let me know if the high memory usage is with `mpv.exe` or the shim itself.

 On Linux, the process is similar, except that you don't need to set the `mpv_ext_path` variable.
-On OSX, external MPV is already the default and is the only supported player mode.
+On macOS, external MPV is already the default and is the only supported player mode.

 In the long term, I may look into a method of terminating MPV when not in use.
 This will require a lot of changes to the software.